Impacting an Industry | Introduction

 When a drop of water falls into a pond, it ripples outwards – changing the water around it.

-In the interpreting industry – focused on providing equal access services for the Deaf, hard-of-hearing, and sign language users – there are many individuals and organizations that have had a profound impact on our industry, shaping policies, training service providers, making ripples and affecting change.
+In the interpreting industry – focused on providing equal access services for the Deaf, hard-of-hearing, and sign language users – there are many organizations and individuals that have had a profound impact on our industry, shaping policies, training service providers, making ripples and affecting change.

 With this new series, ‘Impacting an Industry’ it will be my goal to acknowledge the many contributions of those who have had an impact on me personally, on our agency, and on the industry as a whole.